mariaLauraDev/install-ruby-2.3.8-macos-m1/README.md

 ```sh
 asdf plugin add ruby
 ```
-Use flags to install an older version of ruby.
-Asdf will download a specific openssl version to compile ruby version that you want.
+Asdf will download a specific OpenSSL version to compile ruby version that you want.
+But what is OpenSSL?

 OpenSSL is an open-source library that provides a robust set of cryptographic tools and protocols used to secure communications over computer networks.
 It is widely used for SSL/TLS encryption, which is essential for secure internet communication, including web browsing, email, and instant messaging.
 OpenSSL includes tools for generating keys and certificates, encrypting data, and much more.
 As a foundational component in the security infrastructure of the internet, OpenSSL enables developers to implement secure communication in their applications.